What should you do if you find a stray dog?

 Knock on neighbours’ doors to make sure the dog hasn’t escaped from a nearby garden before calling the local authorities.
 If you decide to keep the dog a little longer to look for an owner, post on social media to local community groups to help get the word out.

 It is the sole responsibility of the local authority’s dog warden to deal with stray dogs.
 You can find their number on your local council’s website and they will arrange collection of the dog.
 Charities and vets often don’t have the capacity to take in stray dogs, but will be able to help you find someone that can.

 Keeping a stray dog

-You can keep a stray dog in your home while you try to contact the owner or your local council.
-You might be able to adopt the dog if its original owner isn’t traced or they don’t claim the dog within 7 days.
-Tell your council if you want to adopt the dog – they’ll probably check if you’re suitable as a dog owner before you can adopt it.
-Even if you adopt the dog, the legal ownership of the dog is never transferred to you.
+If you find a stray dog and decide to keep it, you can adopt it.
+However, the legal ownership of the dog is never transferred to you.
 This means that the original owner could claim their dog back at any time, even if you’ve had the dog for several months or years.

 We’ve got some great tips on how to search for your lost pet effectively here.
 Most importantly, know that pet insurance isn’t just there for you when your pet falls ill.
 Pet insurance can also cover the cost of advertising a lost or stolen pet.